Marek-Fewtrell/100-days-of-code/log.md

 ### Day 87: March 6th, 2017

-**Today's Progress**: Learnt a chunck of stuff in pythong from codecademy.
+**Today's Progress**: Learnt a chunck of stuff in python from codecademy.

 **Thoughts**: Went through a lot, should have enough knowledge to do this game.
 Worked on it a slight bit, the world has been formed as well.
 A lot of work ahead still thought.